-Need: We have lost the ability to communicate with our neighbors, government and people who are not in our social circle.
-Need to build our community that foster dialogue & each person contributing to working together on common items.
+Need: We have lost the ability to communicate with our

+neighbors and other people who are not in our inner social circle.
+The need is to build our community that foster dialogue & each person contributing to working together on common items.